y0nei/portfolio/README.md

 - [Tamagui landing page design](https://www.lapa.ninja/post/tamagui/)

 ## License
-Distributed under the AGPL-3.0-or-later License.
-See `LICENSE` for more information.
+Distributed under the `AGPL-3.0-or-later` license.
+See the `LICENSE` file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>